Heptazhou/SDSS-SpecViewer/README.md

 ###	Keeping up-to-date

 The bhm.json.zst compressed dictionary file is the backbone to this tool.
-(It can be uncompressed using unzstd if desired.)
+(It can be uncompressed using [unzstd](https://man.archlinux.org/man/zstd.1) if desired.)
 By running the `update_dictionaries.jl` file, it will look for FITS file(s) (e.g., `spAll-lite-master.fits`; note: `v6_1_1` or higher required) on your machine and update said dictionary file.
 Runtime with 1 input file was ~50s on AMD Zen 1, or ~30s on AMD Zen 3, FWIW.
-The compressed dictionary file is not included in this distribution to avoid issues with proprietary SDSS data, but will be generated when the program is run and SDSS authentication is provided.
+The dictionary file is not included in this repository itself to avoid issues with [large](https://docs.github.com/repositories/working-with-files/managing-large-files/about-large-files-on-github)/[binary](https://stackoverflow.com/q/540535/) files.

 To update bhm.json.zst, install the latest version of [Julia](https://julialang.org/), and set environment variable `JULIA_NUM_THREADS=auto,auto` so you can omit the `-t auto` argument ([read more](https://docs.julialang.org/en/v1/manual/multi-threading/)).